Brien123/fastapi-asset-manager/README.md

-# Codexbase Network API
+# API DOCUMENTATION

-This is the backend API for the Codexbase Network hiring process, built with FastAPI.
+This built with FastAPI.
 It provides a comprehensive, admin-centric solution for managing users, financial assets, and transactions, along with reporting and analytics features.

 ## Features